-- 1.1 A Multi Academy Trust's (MAT) board of trustees is accountable in law for all major decisions about their academies and any subsidiary companies. - 1.2 The Trust Board, however, is not required to carry out all the Trust's governance functions and many can, and should, be delegated to the Chief Executive Officer (CEO) and the Executive Team, the Trust Board's committees, and the Academy Advisory Groups (AAG).
-Without such delegation, the individual or committee has no power to act. - 1.3 The Scheme of Delegation (SoD) is the key document that defines the lines of responsibility and accountability in a MAT to ensure that Members, Trustees, board committees, Academy Advisory Groups, executive leadership and academy Principals understand their roles and responsibilities. - 1.4 This overarching Scheme of Delegation for all decision making in the Trust should not be confused with the written scheme of delegation of financial powers referred to in the Education and Skills Funding Agency's Academy trust handbook 2021. - 1.5 As our MAT matures and grows the workings of the MAT, both in terms of governance and management are likely to change.
+- 1.1 As a charitable company, limited by guarantee, The Gosforth Federated Academies Limited (the "Gosforth Group" or the "Trust) is governed by a Board of Directors also known as Trustees. - 1.2 As a Multi Academy Trust (MAT), the Board of Trustees is accountable in law for all major decisions about their academies and any subsidiary companies. - 1.3 The Trust Board, however, is not required to carry out all the Trust's governance functions and many can, and should, be delegated to the Chief Executive Officer (CEO) and the Executive Team, the Trust Board's committees, and the Academy Advisory Groups (AAG).
+Without such delegation, the individual or committee has no power to act. - 1.4 The Scheme of Delegation (SoD) is the key document that defines the lines of responsibility and accountability in a MAT to ensure that Members, Trustees, board committees, AAGs, executive leadership and academy Principals understand their roles and responsibilities. - 1.5 This overarching SoD for all decision making in the Trust should not be confused with the written scheme of delegation of financial powers referred to in the Education and Skills Funding Agency's Academy Trust Handbook 2023. - 1.6 As the MAT matures and grows the workings of the MAT, both in terms of governance and management are likely to change.
 The SoD must be reviewed annually, with changes made as the context changes, in recognition of the need to be responsive to changing circumstances and to adapt accordingly.
-It is important to us to ensure that all involved in governance are made aware of any changes and what these mean in practice. - 1.6 This Scheme of Delegation applies to all academies within the Gosforth Group: - Callerton Academy - Gosforth Academy - Great Park Academy - Jesmond Park Academy - Junior High Academy - North Gosforth Academy
+It is important to the Trustees to ensure that all involved in governance are made aware of any changes and what these mean in practice. - 1.7 This Scheme of Delegation applies to all academies within the Gosforth Group: - Callerton Academy - Gosforth Academy - Great Park Academy - Jesmond Park Academy - Junior High Academy - North Gosforth Academy